The silver market appears to be setting up for a big move.

-Weak sales figures over the past couple years on popular bullion products such as Silver Eagles suggest investors remain largely disinterested in silver.
+Weak sales figures over the past couple of years on popular bullion products such as Silver Eagles suggest investors remain largely disinterested in silver.
 However, digging deeper into World Silver Survey data, we find that global investment demand for bars shot up by 53% in 2018.

-Much of that demand came from India and China, where evidently more people of wealth are deciding to stack silver bars.
+Much of that demand came from India and China, where more people of wealth are deciding to stack silver bars.

 Gold has long been a powerful status symbol in Asia.
 But silver represents a more practical, more affordable way for the masses to hold wealth and conduct barter and trade transactions.

-While central banks around the world (including China’s) accumulate gold at an accelerating pace, individuals accumulating their own monetary reserves in the form of silver bullion appears to be an emerging trend in the emerging world.
+While central banks around the world (including China’s) accumulate gold at an accelerating pace, individuals accumulating their monetary reserves in the form of silver bullion appears to be an emerging trend in the emerging world.

 The bottom line is that the underlying fundamentals of the silver market are turning more and more favorable, even though the headlines aren’t – yet.